Ensembl/ensembl-metadata/README.md

 # Usage

-Full Perl documentation can be found at ....
+Full Perl documentation can be found at http://ensembl.github.io/ensembl-metadata/.

 Some usage examples are shown below.
+Example scripts can also be found in the [misc-scripts](misc-scripts) directory.

 ## Basic usage
 The main entry point for this API is the GenomeInfoAdaptor.
 This can be retrieved in a number of ways: